fredo-dedup/SimpleMCMC.jl/README.md

 2. a set of sampling functions

-__update (april 11th) : added most used distributions (Gamma, TDist, Exponential, Cauchy, logNormal, Poisson, Binomial and Beta) and a few functions (min, max, abs, transpose) + simplifcation for unit testing of derivation and distributions__
+__update (april 11th) : added most used distributions (Gamma, TDist, Exponential, Cauchy, logNormal, Poisson, Binomial and Beta) and a few functions (min, max, abs, transpose) + simplifcation for unit testing of derivation and distributions that will make future improvements easier to test__

 ## The model DSL